VirgilSecurity/demo-twilio-backend-nodejs/Quick start guide.md

 ## Create a Channel

-Before you can start sending messages, you first need a Channel to send them to.
+Before you can start sending Messages, you first need a Channel to send them to.
 Here is how you create a Channel.

 ```javascript
 // Create a Channel